Tiko Campbell

 Tiko Frederick Campbell (August 7, 1947 – February 16, 2012) was an American author and architect from the Washington, D.C. area.
+He was also the author of an adventure/sci-fi novel named The Light in the Stones: ...from the tales of Fibinacci...

+Personal life

 Campbell was the ex-husband of the late author Bebe Moore Campbell, and father of actress Maia Campbell.
-He was also the author of an adventure/sci-fi novel named The Light in the Stones: ...from the tales of Fibinacci...